Searchesfor time-travel films skyrocketed during lockdown last

 attracted dozens of curious cinephiles during the shoot.

-Nine Beautiful Film Locations from Netflix's Rebecca (and Yes, You Can Visit)
+Nine Beautiful Film Locations from Netflix's Rebecca (That Yes, You Can Visit IRL)